Knyazhna/Module_13_Challenge/README.md

 ---
 ## Usage

-* Steps for the Challenge:
+### Steps for the Challenge:
     * Prepare the data for use on a neural network model.

     * Compile and evaluate a binary classification model using a neural network.

     * Optimize the neural network model.

-* Prepare the Data for Use on a Neural Network Model Using scikit-learn’s StandardScaler(), preprocess the dataset done so later can be used it to compile and evaluate the neural network model.
+### Prepare the Data for Use on a Neural Network Model
+   Using your knowledge of Pandas and scikit-learn’s StandardScaler(), preprocess the dataset so that you can use it to compile and evaluate the neural network model later.

-    Open the venture_funding_with_deep_learning, and to complete the following data preparation steps:
+    Open the starter code file, and complete the following data preparation steps:

     Read the applicants_data.csv file into a Pandas DataFrame.
 Review the DataFrame, looking for categorical variables that will need to be encoded, as well as columns that could eventually define your features and target variables.